G-Core/product-documentation/documentation/cloud/inference-at-the-edge.md

 Inference at the Edge combines two technologies:

-1\. **Edge Network** for low latency by anycast balancing and smart routing.
+1\. **Edge Network:** Provides low latency via Anycast balancing and smart routing.

-2\. **Serverless flexible GPU infrastructure** for quick initiation, integration, and deployment.
+2\. **Serverless flexible GPU infrastructure:** Enables quick initiation, integration, and deployment.

-We provide you with an endpoint that can be integrated with your applications.
-When your users access this endpoint, their requests are delivered to the nearest Edge nodes.
-This is achieved through the use of a Smart Routing technology, which redirects requests to the nearest inference region where the pre-trained model is deployed.
+We provide you with an endpoint that can be seamlessly integrated into your applications.
+When users access this endpoint, their requests are delivered to the nearest Edge nodes.
+This is achieved through Smart Routing technology, which redirects requests to the closest inference region where the pre-trained model is deployed.

 <img src="https://assets.gcore.pro/docs/cloud/inference-at-the-edge/about-inference-at-the-edge/smart-routing-diagram.png" alt="Diagram depicting Smart Routing technology" width="60%">

 We also use <a href="https://gcore.com/docs/dns/dns-failover/about-dns-failover" target="_blank">Healthchecks</a> to monitor the availability of pods.
-If a pod in Amsterdam is experiencing downtime, the request will be automatically sent to the next geographically close inference region, such as Amsterdam-2.
+If the Amsterdam-1 pod is experiencing downtime, the request will be automatically sent to the geographically closest inference region, such as Amsterdam-2.

 <img src="https://assets.gcore.pro/docs/cloud/inference-at-the-edge/about-inference-at-the-edge/smart-routing-map.png" alt="<Map depicting Smart Routing across locations" width="60%">

 ## Use cases

-Inference at the Edge is a versatile solution for businesses that require low latency or real-time model responses.
+Inference at the Edge is a versatile solution for businesses requiring low-latency or real-time model responses.
+It caters to various industries, including:

-* **Fintech and banking**.
-Prompt anti-fraud detection and real-time credit scoring.
+**Fintech and banking:** Enables prompt anti-fraud detection and real-time credit scoring.

-* **Healthcare**.
-Making medical prescriptions based on data from wearable sensors and analyzing medical data
+**Healthcare:** Facilitates medical prescriptions based on data from wearable sensors and the analysis of medical data.

-* **Gaming**.
-Automatic opponent selection in competitive games, map generation, and maintaining an open world.
+**Gaming:** Supports automatic opponent selection in competitive games, map generation, and maintaining open worlds.

-* **Media**.
-Content analysis and automated transcribing and translating of interviews.
+**Media:** Provides content analysis, automated transcribing, and translating of interviews.

-* **ISP and internet services**.
-AI-based traffic analysis and DDoS protection.
+**ISP and internet services:** Offers AI-based traffic analysis and DDoS protection.

-* **Industrial**.
-Real-time defect detection and fast feedback.
+**Industrial and manufacturing:** Ensures real-time defect detection and fast feedback.

 ## Key benefits

+Inference at the Edge offers several key benefits:

-* **Low latency**.
-Over 160 Edge nodes worldwide enable faster request transfer to the closest Inference at the Edge POD, providing low latency for users who send requests to your model.
+**Low latency:** With over 180 points of presence worldwide, requests are transferred quickly to the nearest Inference at the Edge pod, ensuring low latency for users.

-* **High performance**.
-Fast model inference using the latest GPU hardware is built for handling the most demanding workloads.
+**High performance:** Utilizing the latest, purpose-built NVIDIA GPU hardware, Inference at the Edge delivers fast model inference capable of handling the most demanding workloads.

-* **Cost efficiency**.
-Payments are based solely on the runtime of the containers, which automatically scale in and out based on the number of user requests.
+**Cost efficiency:** Payments are based solely on the runtime of the containers, which automatically scale in and out based on the number of user requests to keep your operations cost-effective.

-* **Easy control**.
-Global AI infrastructure is configured in a few clicks in the Customer Portal or by API requests.
+**Easy control:** Gcore's global AI infrastructure can be configured with just a few clicks in the Gcore Customer Portal or via API requests, simplifying management and control.

 ## Supported features